 - Attracting a Mate

 Many birds use colorful plumage or elaborate courtship displays to attract mates, and a beautifully decorated nest can serve the same purpose.
 Unusual decorations or bright colors may attract a mate's attention, and the more extreme the decorations, the better the chances of attracting a strong, healthy mate.
 Many male birds decorate nests to attract mates, even if the females will ultimately select a more camouflaged, hidden nest site to lay their eggs.
-Bowerbirds are the most elaborate nest decorators, creating extensive sites with colorful materials to woo their mates.
+Bowerbirds are the most elaborate nest decorators, creating extensive sites with colorful materials to woo their mates, though their creations are not used for nesting and egg-laying.

 Not All Decorations Are Meaningful

-While some nests are obviously meaningful works of avian art, nearly any type of nest could have an odd piece of colored string, a random flower petal or an unusual piece of trash in its structure.
-This does not mean that every nest is decorated – birds can be very opportunistic about their nesting material, and they will use any suitable items to craft their nests.
-Even when used inadvertently, some of those materials can be startling decorations – such as a bit of tinsel wrapped into an otherwise drab stick nest.
-Birders can help birds spruce up their nests by providing a suet cage nester with colorful yarns in safe materials and lengths, but it is important to avoid the worst nesting materials for birds – no matter how decorative they may be, they're just not safe for birds to use.
+While some nests are obviously meaningful works of avian art, nearly any type of nest could have an odd piece of colored string, a random flower petal, or an unusual piece of trash in its structure.
+This does not necessarily mean that every nest is decorated.
+Birds can be very opportunistic about their nesting material, and they will use any suitable items to craft their nests.
+Even when used inadvertently, some of those materials can be startling decorations, such as a bit of tinsel wrapped into an otherwise drab stick nest.
+Birders can help birds spruce up their nests by providing a suet cage or net pouch filled with with colorful yarns or unusual materials in safe, natural materials and lengths, but it is important to avoid the worst nesting materials for birds, such as flosses, dryer lint, or plastics.
+No matter how decorative these items may be, they're just not safe for birds to use.

-By understanding more about how birds decorate their nests – even if they don't mean to – birders can better appreciate all the intricacies of nesting and what wild birds must do to raise their families.
+By understanding more about how birds decorate their nests, even if the decorations aren't intentional, birders can better appreciate all the intricacies of nesting and what wild birds must do to raise their families.